postmates/go-triton/README.md

 Building
 ------

-Use the Makefile:
+This package ships a single command: `triton`

+Assuming a normal go workspace (placing this code in `$GOROOT/src/github.com/postmates/go-triton`), you can use the Makefile:

-    make triton
+    make

+Standard go build commands of course also work.